justintime4tea/open-twitch-bot/README.md

 ## Setup
 Run 'npm install' within the project directory to install all required node modules

-Create a file in the root directory called personal.js using the content below but replacing channel, username and OATH with your information:
+Create a file in the root directory called personal.js using the content below but replacing channel, username and token with your information:

 ```
 'use strict';